-Instant Pot Asparagus Soup is a quick and nutritious soup!
-An Instant Pot takes so much of the work out of cooking and this soup is no exception.
+Instant Pot Asparagus Soup is a quick and nutritious soup to enjoy during spring!
+An Instant Pot takes so much of the work out of cooking; this soup is no exception.
 If you love my cream of broccoli soup, you will love this cream of asparagus soup too!

-I love to get a large pack of Asparagus from Costco, so we can enjoy it multiple times throughout the week.
-Sautéed spiced asparagus is our favorite.
-I also sometimes make it with soy sauce and top with sesame seeds.
+I love to get a large pack of Asparagus from Costco so that we can enjoy it multiple times throughout the week.
+Lemon Asparagus Pasta, Asparagus Risotto, or Roasted Asparagus in the air fryer are our favorites.
+I also sometimes sauté it with soy sauce and top it with sesame seeds.
 However, one of my favorites is to make this easy asparagus soup.
-It is easy to make and tastes absolutely delicious with all the fresh asparagus in it.
+It is easy to make and tastes delicious with all the fresh asparagus.

-It's also low carb, so it's a perfect lunch or appetizer if you're doing keto or another low carb diet.
-With only 7 grams of net carbs per serving, you'll feel great knowing you're not going to go over your recommended carbohydrate limit for the day.
+It's also low-carb, so it's a perfect lunch or appetizer for keto or another low-carb diet.
+With only 7 grams of net carbs per serving, you'll feel great knowing you won't exceed your daily carbohydrate limit.

 Ingredients in Asparagus Soup

-Blending the ingredients creates a rich and smooth consistency that allows the flavors to shine through.
+Blending the ingredients creates a rich, smooth consistency that allows the flavors to shine.

-You can toss in other veggies like broccoli, cauliflower, and carrots for additional nutrients and color too.
+For additional nutrients and color, you can toss in other veggies like broccoli, cauliflower, and carrots.

-Tip: If you use butter instead of olive oil, it is best to use unsalted butter so that you can control the amount of salt in the soup.
+Tip: If you use butter instead of olive oil, it is best to use unsalted butter to control the amount of salt in the soup.

 How to Prepare Asparagus for Soup